 Donate or Recycle Often

 Make it a habit to weed out and discard unwanted items on an ongoing basis.
+This is especially true for homeschool curriculum materials, which can be quite costly and may be of use to other families in your community.
 Things that are broken should be fixed or discarded.
 Papers can often be recycled.
 If you feel overwhelmed, just deal with the pile or item that you bump into first—then repeat, repeat, repeat.

 If your children have a hard time decluttering, make it a game: “Keep or Don’t Keep?”
 See how fast you can sort through a pile together.
 Start with two containers for sorting things into—one “keep” bin and one “toss” bin.
 Hold up each item in turn and ask dramatically, “Keep?
 Or don’t keep?”
 Encourage your child to respond as quickly as possible for each item.
 Time yourselves if it adds to the excitement.
 When the pile is gone, you can whisk the “toss” pile out of sight to minimize a change of heart.